 The budget summary outlined in Table 2 is an important aspect of project documentation that allows for cost estimation, resource allocation, and adherence to budgeting constraints.
 As students, we are generous and work free of charge from the goodness of our hearts.
 To offer an example, the budget overview of the WILMA project is quite simple and would look like the table below if it were necessary:

-Staff Salary Budget
+Staff Salary Budget√